 Chambers USA: America’s Leading Lawyers for Business has consistently ranked Mr. Williams as a top bankruptcy and restructuring lawyer, noting his “exemplary legal skills, superb intelligence and exceptional forward-thinking,” his “winning combination of business acumen and legal expertise,” and his “detail-oriented approach.”
-He is praised by clients as a “fantastic young partner who gets the issues, is great at working with hedge funds, and understands the way we think about the world” and “a strong negotiator who delivers results.”
+He is praised by clients as a “fantastic young partner who gets the issues, is great at working with hedge funds, and understands the way we think about the world,” a lawyer who “thrives representing private equity sponsors” and is “a strong negotiator who delivers results.”
 Mr. Williams has been named a Law360 “MVP” in Bankruptcy – one of ten “elite attorneys” in the country – for his “successes in record-breaking deals and complex global matters.”
 Additionally, Mr. Williams was named by Lawdragon as a Lawdragon 500 “Leading Global Restructuring & Insolvency Lawyer.”
 In 2010, he was recognized as one of 12 “Outstanding Young Restructuring Lawyers” in the nation by Turnaround & Workouts Magazine.
 That same year, Law360 called him one of the “Rising Stars” in restructuring and “one of the 10 bankruptcy attorneys under 40 to watch.”

 Mr. Williams has taken a lead role in numerous high-profile restructurings and cross-border proceedings.
 Recent notable matters led by him include Triangle USA Petroleum Corporation (representation of bondholder group and backstop new money providers through Chapter 11 plan); iHeart Communications (representation of bondholder group and indenture trustee); Puerto Rico (representation of substantial bondholder in connection with successful Supreme Court of United States challenge related to Puerto Rico’s restructuring statute); The Sports Authority (representation of Chapter 11 debtor in connection with DIP financing and sale of assets); Brookstone Holdings Corp. (representation of company in Chapter 11 restructuring); Arcapita Bank (representation of Chapter 11 debtor in connection with first ever Sharia compliant DIP financing); General Motors (representation of indenture trustee for $23 billion in bonds and of liquidating trustee charged with administering wind down of General Motors bankruptcy estate); Dynegy (representation of subordinated noteholders); Nortel (representation of bidder in Chapter 11 auction); Trident Resources (representation of secured lender group and backstop new money providers); CIT Group (representation of indenture trustee for $2 billion in bonds); Ambassadors’ Cruise Group (representation of secured lenders and stalking horse purchaser in Chapter 11); Loehmann’s Department Stores (representation of secured lender and plan sponsor); General Growth Properties (representation of DIP lender); Vitesse Semiconductor (representation of convertible bondholder group in out of court restructuring); Dana Corporation (representation of official creditors’ committee); Footstar Corporation (representation of official equity committee); and Leap Wireless (representation of official creditors’ committee).